powxpow/Watch-History/README.md

 ## Notes From the Author

 I was intending to use YouTube's API for the data, but Google [removed the API access](https://developers.google.com/youtube/v3/revision_history#august-11,-2016) to YouTube Watch History in 2016.
 Therefore, the program processes the Watch History file you can get from Google Takeout instead.
-The code handles the Takeout ZIP file as well as the "Watch History" JSON and the HTML versions.
-This program is in early development, with documentation and better error handling coming soon.
+The code can process the Takeout ZIP file as well as the "Watch History" JSON and the HTML versions.